abrachet/GithubScraper/README.md

 Breadth first searches from a single users page and can find almost all other users on github who are followed or follow others im sure.
 It then parses their repositories searching for the file types and the source lines of code for each file.
 Keeps running count of the average of many languages.

 Cool features include serialization of the conductor which has a set of all users it has already visited, the current pool of tasks and of course the underlying map counting average sloc's by language.
+This is cool because the scraper can pick up where it left off.
 It is of course multithreaded.